reply-fr/sustainable-personal-accounts/README.md

 ![cost-and-usage-reports](./media/cost-and-usage-reports.png)

 FinOps teams can get cost details per cost centers and per Organizational Units.
-This structure has proven very convenient, since it leverages the strcuture put in AWS Organisations itself.
+Each AWS account is tagged with one cost center, and is placed in one Organizational Unit.
+This structure has proven very convenient, since it leverages the structure put in AWS Organisations itself.

 ## Sustainable Personal Accounts is driven by configuration files